In the Reference List or Bibliography at the end of the essay/document

 - If the idea used is a general one that runs through the work then the citation would be of author and date only.

-- Page numbers are not required for in-text citation of articles in a journal unless it is a direct quotation
+- Page numbers are not required for in-text citation of articles in a journal

 - If you are quoting from a webpage or source without a page number you do not need to include a page reference